Details and Projects

 Current TOP Research and Development Interests and Initiatives:

-1. Plasma Transfer / Umbilical Cord Blood Plasma Transfer into older humans.
-Circulating Systemic Environmental Factors and other components of young/umbilical plasma have demonstrated regenerative effects in lab animals and are believed to have positive effects in humans.
+1. Plasma Transfer / Umbilical Cord Plasma Transfer into older species.
+Circulating Systemic Environmental Factors and other components of young and umbilical plasma have demonstrated regenerative effects in lab animals and are believed to have positive effects in humans.
+Research is underway.

-2. Gene editing to repair and improve genes.
+3. Gene editing to repair and improve genes

-4. Ultimately — Nanotechnology — tiny machines that will repair our DNA, cells and other parts of our bodies.
+4. Long term — Nanotechnology, tiny machines to repair DNA, cells and other parts of our bodies.

 More Complete Details: